This is the multi-page printable view of this section. Click here to print.

 REPORT RequestId: aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa Duration: 300000.00 ms Billed Duration: 300000 ms Memory Size: 1728 MB Max Memory Used: 654 MB Init Duration: 3868.74 ms Status: timeout

-When S3 Protector runs out of time, it does not have an opportunity to mark file upload as completed.
-Incomplete uploads do not appear in S3 console, however you are still charged for them.
-Review AWS documentation on how to manage incomplete multi-part file uploads, for example:
+When S3 Protector runs out of time, an output upload may remain incomplete.
+Incomplete uploads do not appear in the S3 console, however you are still charged for them.
+Review AWS documentation on how to manage incomplete multipart uploads, for example:

 1. AWS CLI Documentation